-Doctor of Pharmacy - Pharmacy Licensure Program 14 Catalog
+Doctor of Pharmacy - Pharmacy Licensure Program

 The program of study leading to pharmacy licensure for entering freshmen is the entry-level doctor of pharmacy (Pharm.D.).
-Students seeking a degree that will lead to pharmacy licensure will need to complete two years of course work in the preprofessional division of the College of Pharmacy and Pharmaceutical Sciences.
+Students seeking a degree that will lead to pharmacy licensure will need to complete two years of course work in the preprofessional division of the CPPS.
 Following the completion of a core set of required courses, students will apply to the professional division during their second year.
 Admission to the professional division of the college (third year or P1 year) is competitive.